rodrmoya/clusterctl/README.md

             Host pattern.
 If not specified, all machines in the cluster is assumed

 SUBCOMMANDS:
-    copy        Copy local files to machines in the cluster fetch       Fetch files from machines in the cluster help        Print this message or the help of the given subcommand(s) list        List hosts in the cluster, settings, etc ping        Ping all machines in the cluster to check they're alive and reachable reboot      Reboot all machines in the cluster run         Run a command on all machines in the cluster service     Commands to operate services on the cluster shutdown    Shut down machines in the cluster ssh         Open a secure shell connection to a machine on the cluster update      Perform OS and apps updates on all the machines in the cluster uptime      Show how long machines in the cluster have been running
+    copy         Copy local files to machines in the cluster fetch        Fetch files from machines in the cluster help         Print this message or the help of the given subcommand(s) inventory    Commands to operate on the configured inventory ping         Ping all machines in the cluster to check they're alive and reachable reboot       Reboot all machines in the cluster run          Run a command on all machines in the cluster service      Commands to operate services on the cluster shutdown     Shut down machines in the cluster ssh          Open a secure shell connection to a machine on the cluster update       Perform OS and apps updates on all the machines in the cluster uptime       Show how long machines in the cluster have been running
 ```
 The `--inventory` argument is required if your local Ansible installation is not [configured](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).